 Whenever the subject of fishers come up, you hear descriptions like mean, nasty and viscious, a smaller wolverine with just as much attitude.
 Fishers get a pretty bad rap, but when they do, there's a great deal of projecting and anthropomorphizing going on.
 Fishers aren't mean or evil.
 People are... and our motives for being so are complicated, often mean spirited, and generally not related to simply surviving.

 What members of the mustelid family, the weasels, are is uncompromisingly aggressive, which is why they are such efficient and successful hunters, from the wolverine down through the fisher and marten to the ermine and least weasel.
-I also believe they get blamed for much that they probably didn't do.
+I also believe they get blamed for acts which they are usually not responsible for.
 For example, great horned owls, which have smaller territories than fishers, are probably much more likely to take your cat than fishers are.

 The ancestors of fishers appear in North America between two and a half to five million years ago, while individual remains from 125,000 years ago, show no significant anatomical differences from modern day fishers.

 Fishers are meso predators who defend and scent mark territories of about 3 square miles in Summer and five square miles in Winter, preferring mature conifer forests with good cover, large trees and fallen logs with hollows for denning.
 Fishers may also den under bushes or in crevices.
 Fisher territories often overlap, and are frequently patrolled, using shared, common routes.
 Male fishers have slightly larger territories, which overlap female territories, making it easier to find females for mating.

 Fishers are seasonally brown to dark brown to mottled in Summer, with moulting between Summer and winter.
 Male fishers average three to four feet long, and can reach 8 to 13 pounds, females about half that.
 Fishers are not “fisher cats”, nor do they eat much fish, even though they are great swimmers, as well as climbers.